Düsseldorf Cow War: Background

 The struggle between the Catholic royal family and the Protestant princes brought fears of a larger religious war.
 The Protestant Union mobilized 5,000 men, while Leopold recruited 1,000 cavalry and 3,000 infantry in the Prince-Bishopric of Strasbourg.
 His Habsburg relatives and the rest of the Catholic League refused to openly support Leopold, only gathering troops for their own protection.
 On 13 March 1610, the Protestant count Otto von Solms–Braunfels invaded Strasbourg with 2,000 troops.
 The Catholics simply retreated into walled towns such as Saverne, waiting until the ill-disciplined invaders ran out of money and retreated.
 A meeting was set in Prague on 1 May 1610, to broker a settlement.
 Rudolf's initial decision to enfeoff the entire duchy to Christian II, Elector of Saxony was rejected by a number of moderate princes, leading to the postponement of negotiations until August.

 A second Protestant invasion, this time consisting of 9,800 troops and artillery, succeeded in seizing Dachstein, Mutzig and Molsheim but was also brought to a halt after the local population refused to supply the troops with food.
 In the meantime Leopold fled Jülich, leaving 1,500 troops inside.
 Their fate was sealed as the Kingdom of France and the Dutch Republic finally intervened in support of the Protestants, aiming to antagonize Spain by putting further pressure on the Spanish Road.
 The Dutch intercepted a relief party heading from the Prince-Bishopric of Liège, while also bolstering the besiegers into a combined total of 25,200 troops.
 On 1 September, the garrison surrendered in return for free passage into upper Alsace.
 On 24 October, the Protestant Union and the Catholic League agreed to withdraw their forces and disband them until the end of the year.
-The war severely depleted the coffers of all the involved parties, leading to increased taxes which in their turn triggered the 1612 Tyrol Peasant Revolt.
+The war severely depleted the coffers of all the involved parties, leading to increased taxes which in turn triggered the 1612 Tyrol Peasant Revolt.
 Occupiers Wolfgang Wilhelm, Count Palatine of Neuburg and Joachim Ernst, Margrave of Brandenburg-Ansbach took over the duchy by military might, without being able to secure official recognition.